scg-unibe-ch/ese2019-team1/README.md

 # ese2019-team1

 ## Description
 This project is an Event Management Platform.
+Choose between several types of service providers such as venue owners, photographers, musicians, caterers and others to plan your perfect event!
+Or grow your business.
+Register now and make a profile to offer your services as provider.

 ## Installation
 Preliminary installations: